ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 |                  |   |                  |
 +------------------+   +------------------+
 ~~~~
-{:rats #Principals title="RATS Principals-Role Composition"}
+{:rats #Principals title="Principals-Role Composition"}

-RATS Principals have the following properties:
+Principals have the following properties:

-* Multiplicity - Multiple instances of RATS Principals that possess the same RATS Roles can exist.
+* Multiplicity - Multiple instances of Principals that possess the same Roles can exist.
-* Composition - RATS Principals possessing different RATS Roles can be combined into a singleton RATS Principal possessing the union of RATS Roles.
-Message flows  between combined RATS Principals is uninteresting.
+* Composition - Principals possessing different Roles can be combined into a singleton Principal possessing the union of Roles.
+Message flows between combined Principals is uninteresting.
-* Decomposition -  A singleton RATS Principal possessing multiple RATS Roles can be divided into multiple RATS Principals.
+* Decomposition -  A singleton Principal possessing multiple Roles can be divided into multiple Principals.

 # Security Considerations

-RATS Evidence, Verifiable Assertions and Attestation Results SHOULD use formats that support end-to-end integrity protection and MAY support end-to-end confidentiality protection.
+Evidence, Verifiable Assertions and Attestation Results SHOULD use formats that support end-to-end integrity protection and MAY support end-to-end confidentiality protection.
 Replay attack prevention MAY be supported if a Nonce Claim is included.
 Nonce Claims often piggy-back other information and can convey attestation semantics that are of essence to RATS, e.g. the last four bytes of a challenge nonce could be replaced by the IPv4 address-value of the Attester in its response.

-All other attacks involving RATS structures are not explicitly addressed by RATS architecture.
+All other attacks involving RATS structures are not explicitly addressed by the architecture.
 Additional security protections MAY be required of conveyance mechanisms.
 For example, additional means of authentication, confidentiality, integrity, replay, denial of service and privacy protection of RATS payloads and Principals may be needed.